 Pinterest Users Are Almost Exclusively Female; and almost entirely between the ages of 25 and 35.
 The Huge Audience And Dense Demographic Isn’t The Only Thing Pinterest Has To Offer.

+If You Open A Business Channel On Pinterest; You Get Access To A Chest Of Invaluable Analytical Tools Completely Free!

 These Tools Allow You To See How Much Traffic You’re Directing To Your Website From Pinterest, How Much Traffic Is Being Directed To Your Pinterest Account; And Exactly Where The Traffic On Your Pinterest Account Is Coming From.